wtnm/fform/documentation.md

     - `eventMultiple: (event: any, ...args: any[])` - returns selected values from multiselect, `args` keeps untouched
     - `parseNumber: (value: any, int: boolean, empty: number | null, ...args: any[])` - conver value to number if `int` is false, to iteger if `int` is true.
 If value is empty string returns `empty`. `args` keeps untouched
     - `setValue(value: any, opts: any = {}, ...args: any[])` - set `value` in state using [`this.api.setState`](#setvaluevalue-any-opts-setvalueopts) with `opts`.
 Returns untouched `args`.
+    - `liveUpdate` - updates value not waiting for focus out (as if liveUpdate enabled)
 - `parts` <a name='parts'></a> - commonly used parts of JSON, js-code, some of them:
 	- `Submit` - submit button
 	- `Reset` - reset button